codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 # Configuring code patterns

 By default, Codacy uses a subset of the code patterns that exist for each tool to analyze your repositories.
-These default code patterns result from community feedback or existing coding standards.
+These default settings result from community feedback or existing coding standards.

-However, you can create a coding standard adapted to your scenario by configuring the tools and code patterns that Codacy uses to analyze each repository:
+However, you can create a coding standard adapted to your scenario by configuring the tools and code patterns that Codacy uses to analyze your repository:

 1. Open your repository **Code patterns** page and select the tool to configure: